 Residents of St. Andrews have a history of collaboration and cooperation, many strong and active leaders, as well as individuals with wide-ranging skills.
 As is evident from the examples already given, these unique strengths and skills keep improving our community for the future.
-When there is a community event, people show up in good numbers.

 St. Andrews recognizes its history, tradition and cultural heritage in a myriad of ways.
-The site of the first mass celebrated in St. Andrews is marked with an altar even though it is in the middle of a hayfield.
+The site of the first mass celebrated in St. Andrews is marked with an altar even though it is in the middle of a hay field.
 St. Andrews church is decorated with tartan cloth on its balconies and beams.
 St. Andrews Day is celebrated with a Scottish concert and many entertainers are young, showing an appreciation for their Scottish heritage.

 Youth are included in the community in other ways as well.
 For example, one of the 4-H Clubs does an annual village clean up and there are both children and youth choirs at weekend masses.
 St. Andrews 4-H Club sing Christmas carols for the seniors at SASHA, and Lower South River 4-H members annually make and distribute wreaths to seniors.

 Most people are willing to join in a community effort if they are personally invited to do so.
 This is how people, who might not otherwise get involved, become included in various community projects.
 This participation ensures they get to know their neighbours and gives them a sense of belonging.
-There are 3 new sub-divisions in St. Andrews and many young couples are choosing to live here because it is a great place to raise a family.

 Several new projects and study groups show a willingness to foster a respect for the environment such as learning about organic gardening and alternative energy sources.
 Projects such as these will lead the community into the future.
 St. Andrews will endure as the community and the people that live within it continue to grow and develop.